Bird Conservancy of the Rockies

-The Bird Conservancy of the Rockies was first founded in 1988 as Colorado Bird Observatory and later changed to Rocky Mountain Bird Observatory.
-Its goal was to address bird conservation needs in the Western United States.
-Its headquarters are located in Barr Lake State Park, just east of Brighton, Colorado.
+The Bird Conservancy of the Rockies addresses bird conservation needs in the Western United States.
+Founded in 1988 as Colorado Bird Observatory and later changed to Rocky Mountain Bird Observatory, its headquarters are located in Barr Lake State Park, just east of Brighton, Colorado, United States.
 In 2015 the organization changed to its current name in order to more accurately reflect the regions of its work, which radiates from Colorado to the Great Plains, Mexico and beyond.

 The observatory's programs are supported by grants from foundations, federal and state agencies, the Denver metro area's Scientific and Cultural Facilities District, Adams County Cultural Council, Great Outdoors Colorado Trust Fund, and contributions from RMBO members.